holunda-io/c7/README.md

 will be continued from this repository.
 We will support these libraries further but will release them using a single version from this repository.

+## Where are the docs?

+Looking for documentation, please check the following website: [http://www.holunda.io/c7/snapshot/](http://www.holunda.io/c7/snapshot/) for the latest documentation.
+We don't believe on short README files, but rather rely on comprehensive detailed user guide.

 ## Modules

 ### Support